zelanko/sql-docs.pt-br/docs/relational-databases/tables/delete-tables-database-engine.md

 ###  <a name="Security"></a> Segurança

 ####  <a name="Permissions"></a> Permissões
- Exige a permissão ALTER no esquema ao qual a tabela pertence, permissão CONTROL na tabela ou associação na função de banco de dados fixa **db_ddladmin**.
+ Exige a permissão ALTER no esquema ao qual a tabela pertence, permissão CONTROL na tabela ou associação na função de banco de dados fixa **db_ddladmin** .

 ##  <a name="SSMSProcedure"></a> Usando o SQL Server Management Studio

-#### Para excluir uma tabela do banco de dados
+#### <a name="to-delete-a-table-from-the-database"></a>Para excluir uma tabela do banco de dados

 1. No Pesquisador de Objetos, selecione a tabela que deseja excluir.